shinenelson/CodeBlog/_posts/2020-06-14-swap-status.md

     script
     physical-memory-vs-swap-memory
     private-incognito-windows
+pending-actions:
+  - link other post_url
+    - [sandbox] : data-islands
+    - [compiling] : software compiling craze
 ---

-I don't think there's anyone who use a modern GNU/Linux distribution who gets their physical memory full enough to swap out.
-And no, I'm not talking aobut under-spec'd machines.
-My machine has 12 GB ( technically 11.6GB ) - one 4GB RAM stick and another 8GB; yes, the second stick was an upgrade, hence the uneven proportion.
+I don't think there's anyone who uses a modern GNU/Linux distribution and  gets their physical memory full enough to swap out.
+No, I'm not talking aobut under-spec'd machines My machine has 12 GB ( technically 11.6GB ) of RAM - one 4GB stick and another 8GB; yes, the second stick was an upgrade, hence the uneven proportion.
 And part of the reason for the upgrade was this - my machine was swapping out too often.
-And I can still manage to fill even the 12GB up and swap my memory out.
+And even now, after the upgrade, I can still manage to fill even the 12GB up and swap my memory out.

 Oftentimes, I don't even realize when my swap of 6.6GB runs out too.
 I realize towards the end when my machine starts to